TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Detailed_Design_Control_Unit/Detailed_Design.md

 * Highlight interactions with subsystems such as motors, limit switches, and electromagnet control.

-*Bill of Materials (BOM)*:

-* Identify backup or alternative parts where possible.

-* Good U.S. Distributors (Tax-Exempt) to consider: Digi-Key, McMaster-Carr

 **NOTE: REVISE THE FOLLOWING INTRO AS DOCUMENT IS FILLED OUT**